marcusgia2505/classsExGameInstructions/docs/Tutorial.rst

 To calculate the updated amount for the respondent every time the proposer changes the value he wants to keep, you need to insert a third input field in your input element.
 This time the “Type of input field” is “calculation field”.
 Again change the field “for all roles” to “only role 1”.
 Type “send=endow-keep;” into the program field.

 For clarification you should add a more general explanation of the stage for the proposers that is displayed above the input element.
 Click on “add new element” in the participants field and select “text box”.
 Click on paste between the “program code (subject)” and the input element.
 Again change the field “for all roles” to “only role 1”.
 Then insert the instructions, e. g.
 “You decide how to divide $endow; € between you and participant 2 .
 Participant 2 decides, if he accepts or rejects.
-If he rejects, both of you get nothing.”
+If he rejects, both of you get nothing.
+If participant 2 accepts payoffs will be according to your proposal.”

 ..
 Note::  What have we done by now?
 We are done with assignment & matching and the first stage.
 So after logging in participants are assigned to groups and roles.
 The instructions get displayed to both the proposer and the responder.
 We have a start button and everything prepared for the proposer to participate in the game.
 In the next two steps we will model the decision of the responder, displaying the results and ending the game.